TheTypoMaster/orientdbapi/README.md

-# orientdb
+# Mathematica API for Orientdb
-A Generic Mathematica RESTful API for OrientDB
+OrientDB HTTP API ported to a Generic Mathematica RESTful API